 Are the jail education programs and classes required to have a compliance monitoring review?

 Yes.
 The funding for the state apportionment programs (Budget Act Item 158) is based on the actual expenses incurred by the program and cannot exceed the statewide adult education base revenue limit per a.d.a. for classes at up to 80 percent (EC section 41841.5, Budget Act Item 158) and may include allowances for growth and COLA.
 The eligibility requirement for apportionment classes and courses that are offered in the jails requires that all classes and courses meet the CDE Adult Education Course Approval (A-22) criteria, as well as comply with state statutes for the operation of adult education courses (EC sections 1903, 46191, 51224.2, 52302, 52509, and 60851).
 Inmates enrolled in a high school diploma completion program must meet the state and district graduation requirements, including one year of Algebra I (EC section 51224.5).
 Finally, adult education programs, including jail education programs and classes, are required by state law to participate in Federal Program Monitoring.
-The WIA, Title II, Section 225 (Title 20, U.S. Codes) programs serving the inmate population also receive a monitoring for compliance review.
-The Adult Education Handbook (2005), Adults in Correctional Facilities section, is a valuable resource.
+The WIOA, Title II, Section 225 (Title 20, U.S. Codes) programs serving the inmate population also receive a monitoring for compliance review.

 How do I locate my regional education consultant for adult education if I have questions about classes and programs?

-Please see the Adult Education Office staff directory.
+Please contact the Adult Education Office at by phone at 916-322-2175 or by email at email@example.com.
 The regional education consultant is a resource to answer questions about adult education programs and classes and to provide technical assistance.